Disclaimer: I do not own BattleTech.

 "Rho galaxy.
 The 8th Scorpion Grenadiers have an opening for a Star Commander," the Loremaster said.

 Atalanta nodded.
 It was hardly a prestigious posting.
 They had once been the honor guard of the Khans, but had been disgraced in the Ghost Bear raid on Tokasha in 2982.
 The raid had been a disaster and left the 8th severely mauled and Khan Mikhail Yeh dead.
-It was, however, still counted as an elite unit and was an excellent posting for a brand-new freebirth Warrior.
+It was, however, still counted as an elite unit and was an excellent posting for a freebirth Warrior, let alone a new one no matter how brilliant.

 "Seeker rights?"
 Atalanta asked.
 Most Seekers traveled alone, or with a small entourage of Bondsmen and lower castemen to provide support.
 Some of them, especially if they were going into another Clan's territory, would bid for additional warriors.
 A brand-new warrior, and especially a Freebirth, would be highly honored to accept such a position.